 Jacob Dancer, III, AB '89, AM '04, is responsible for two programs designed to help address socio-emotional needs of youth who have experienced trauma as the program supervisor for UCAN’s 360⁰ Model and HomeWorks initiatives.

 Kara Whittaker Fox, AB ’12 AM ’13, was a part of the University’s BA/MA program and her senior thesis focused on Orphan Trains, a social experiment that transported homeless and orphaned children from East coast industrial cities to family homes across the country; she hopes to pursue her LSW license and to work in infant and early childhood mental health and intervention.

-- Allison Hollander, AM '10, spent two years working with Teach for America and volunteering at the Night Ministry in Chicago’s West Town before coming to SSA for her graduate studies, where she did her second year field work at the City of Chicago’s Department of Family and Support Services.
+Allison Hollander-Malen, AM '10, spent two years working with Teach for America and volunteering at the Night Ministry in Chicago’s West Town before coming to Crown Family School for her graduate studies, where she did her second year field work at the City of Chicago’s Department of Family and Support Services.

-- Amzie Moore, AM '10, following the legacy of his father, a civil rights activist, kept his job as case manager for the screening assessment support services program with the Community Mental Health Council while taking classes at SSA.
+Amzie Moore, AM '10, following the legacy of his father, a civil rights activist, kept his job as case manager for the screening assessment support services program with the Community Mental Health Council while taking classes at Crown Family School.

-- Tawakalitu Jogunosimi Mitchell, AM '01, used her experience at SSA to help her succeed as an administrator in educational institutions and other public and social service agencies
+Tawakalitu Jogunosimi Mitchell, AM '01, used her experience at Crown Family School to help her succeed as an administrator in educational institutions and other public and social service agencies

 Foundations and Philanthropy